 The BSCTS Program requires that students have seven years, full-time, paid work experience in a career technical/educational/business field (or five years, full-time, paid work experience and an associate’s degree in that field).

 Admission to Sacramento State is required for this program.
 Candidates must complete general education and graduation requirements for Sacramento State and the Career and Technical Studies major.

-All coursework taken in the CTS major is upper division semester units.
+All coursework taken in the BSCTS major is upper division semester units.
 Students receive letter grades, A-F, for most courses.
 Students receiving the bachelor’s degree will participate in graduation ceremonies and receive their degree from California State University, Sacramento.

 For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.
-The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
+The CSU will not refund tuition, fees, or any associated costs to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.